htrajan/ht-drawsteel/Classes/Censor/1st-Level Features/Censor Abilities/Heroic Abilities/5-Judgment Abilities/Arrest.md

 - **12-16:** 9 holy damage; grabbed
 - **17+:** 12 holy damage; grabbed

-**Effect:** If the target makes an attack while grabbed by you, they take `(SURGE)` holy damage.
+**Effect:** If the target makes an attack while grabbed by you, they take `⚡` holy damage.
 When the target makes an attack while grabbed by you, you can spend 3 judgment to change the target of the attack to another target within the attack's distance as a free triggered action.